sal55/langs/Compilertest3.md

 This has several entries, which it deserves being the fastest compiler in the list; even the slowest is faster than mine.

-(tcc) means it was compiled with itself.

-(bcc) compiled with my bcc

-(gcc) compiled with gcc-O3
+(tcc) means it was compiled with itself; (bcc) compiled with my bcc; and (gcc) compiled with gcc-O3.
 The remaining entry is as it was downloaded, as a prebuilt binary.

 Tcc beats my bcc compiler (even unoptimised!) probably because it is single pass and goes direct to native.
-My bcc is handicapped by multiple passes, and an discrete ASM intermediate form, which here means a 50MB ASM file to process.
+My bcc is handicapped by multiple passes, and a discrete ASM intermediate form, which here means a 50MB ASM file to process.
 However, my compilers produce somewhat faster code.

 ### (8) Dart